shrimpKing-png/face-tracking/README.md

 Processing

-    SmoothingEngine (from face_tracking.processing.smoothing): This is the secret sauce for making the landmarks look smooth.
-It uses a weighted moving average to calm down any shakiness across frames.
+    SmoothingEngine (from face_tracking.processing.smoothing): This is a class designated for smoothing tasks, currently only smooths with EMA, but updates are planned.

-    normalize_frame(frame, mask) (from face_tracking.processing.frame_processor): A useful function to get your frames ready for processing.
+    normalize_frame(frame, mask) (from face_tracking.processing.frame_processor): Prepares 32bit IR frames for processing.
 It handles things like converting to grayscale and normalizing pixel values.

     landmarks_to_points(landmarks) (from face_tracking.processing.landmark_processor): A helper that converts dlib's landmark objects into a simple NumPy array, which is easier to do math with.

-    points_to_landmarks(points) (from face_tracking.processing.landmark_processor): Does the opposite of the above, turning a NumPy array of points back into a dlib-style object.
+    points_to_landmarks(points) (from face_tracking.processing.landmark_processor): Does the opposite of the above, turning a NumPy array of points back into a dlib-style object called SmoothedLandmarks (in utils).

 Utilities